 |Subject “The Indian-Ocean Rim Association” is studied…|

-- Doctorates (DIB): DIB Islamic Countries, DIB Asia, and DIB Africa
+- Professional Doctorates (Distance learning): Islamic Countries, Asia, and Africa

-- Masters: International Business (MIB), Muslims Countries, Pacific, Africa, Asia, BRICS Countries, Frontier Markets, and Global Economic Relations
+- Masters: International Business, Muslims Countries, Pacific, Africa, Asia, BRICS Countries, Frontier Markets, and Economic Relations

-- Courses: Business in East Africa, International Relations of Africa, Business in the Middle East
+- Courses: East Africa, International Relations of Africa,

 Languages of study: